pajaspace/arduino/README.md

 # arduino

-- To install >
+ Installing
 -
 - Download project actual version is 2

  - best think is import to eclipse python code
  - *.ino cone start in the Arduino.IDE

-   on the line

-  arduinoData = serial.Serial('/dev/ttyACM0', 9600)    - fill the correct port - same like you have setted
+ -  on the line in python code   arduinoData = serial.Serial('/dev/ttyACM0', 9600)    - fill the correct port - same like you have setted in arduino IDE

-  by arduini ide
+  Running

   - starting mat.py

   ---------------------------------------